 The credit agreement governing our Senior Secured Credit Facility requires us to comply with a number of affirmative and negative covenants, including certain restrictions on additional indebtedness, liens against our assets, sales of our assets and other restrictions on payments.
-The credit agreement also contains a quarterly maintenance covenant that requires us to maintain a net leverage ratio (as defined in the credit agreement) that does not exceed 8.75 to 1.00.
+The credit agreement also contains a quarterly maintenance covenant that requires us to maintain a net leverage ratio (as defined in the credit agreement)

+that does not exceed 8.75 to 1.00.
 As described above and in accordance with the terms of the May 2020 amendment to the credit agreement, this maintenance covenant is not in effect beginning with the month ended June 27, 2020 and for the 12 months thereafter.
 The requirement to be in compliance with the maintenance covenant will resume beginning with the fiscal period beginning June 27, 2021.
 Failure to comply with our covenants would result in an event of default under our Senior Secured Credit Facility unless waived by our Senior Secured Credit Facility lenders.
 An event of default under our Senior Secured Credit Facility can result in the acceleration of our indebtedness under the facility.
-As of December 26, 2020, the minimum net leverage ratio covenant was not in effect as a result of the amendment to the credit agreement described above.
-For additional information regarding our long-term debt activity, see the notes to the consolidated financial statements (Note 10-Long-term debt, net) contained elsewhere in this prospectus.
+As of March 27, 2021, the minimum net leverage ratio covenant was not in effect as a result of the amendment to the credit agreement described above.
+For additional information regarding our long-term debt activity, see the notes to the audited consolidated financial statements (Note 10-Long-term debt, net) and the unaudited condensed consolidated financial statements (Note 7-Long-term debt, net) contained elsewhere in this prospectus.